nikitavoloboev/data/life/lessons-learned.md

 	- i.e. mind maps are great for visualising things so don't use them to dump things inside to filter for things
 	- you can use simple markdown and text files for that where it is easier to maintain and extend

+## Asking questions
+- When posting an error or an issue on some forum or GitHub, give as much information as you can to help debug it
+	- in the case of posting an issue with an Alfred workflow, it is best to link to the workflow you are using and also link what the debugger sa

+## Design
+- Giving users many options is more often a bad idea
+	- instead give very few options but make each one of them count and stand out

 ## Other
 - When proposing feature requests, _"for me"_ is never a good argument for a feature request
 	- if you want someone to add a feature to their software, show how it would be useful to lots of users

-## Design
-- Giving users many options is more often a bad idea
-	- instead give very few options but make each one of them count and stand out